AGREEMENT BY AND BETWEEN

 Employees hired prior to April 1, 2014, will be eligible for extra pay for the following endorsements to their CDL:

-Employees hired after April 1, 2014 will be eligible for the following endorsements to their CDL:
+Employees hired after April 1, 2014 will not be eligible for the above endorsements.

-A. All employees and probationary employees covered under this Agreement shall be paid in full on each payday for hours worked during the preceding week.
-No more than one (1) week’s pay shall be held on any employee or probationary employee.
+A. All employees and probationary employees covered under this Agreement shall be paid in full on each payday for hours worked during the preceding two (2) weeks.
+No more than two (2) week’s pay shall be held on any employee or probationary employee.

 ARTICLE 23 - PAY PERIOD

-B. Each pay period will cover one week, beginning Monday at 12:01 a.m. and ending on the following Sunday at 12:00 midnight.
-Pay for the pay period will be issued on the Thursday following the Sunday end of pay period by direct deposit as provided by any state law.
+B. Each pay period will cover two weeks, beginning with the first Monday at 12:01 a.m. and ending on the second Sunday at 12:00 midnight.
+Pay for the pay period will be issued on the Thursday following the second Sunday by direct deposit as provided by any state law.
 No employee or probationary employee shall be permitted to transact any banking business on EMUA time.